 import pandas as pd from pathlib import Path query = Path('H:/periodic-analysis/analysis-query.sql').read_text() df = pd.read_sql(query, db)

-We have the result of our query in a
+We have the data from our query or CSV/Excel file in a

 pandas dataframe currently.
 We will save this data to a CSV file with the name